-If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs until your membership ends.
+If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.

-SECTION 2 When can yo u end your mer nbership in ou r plan?
+SECTION 2 When can you end your membership in our plan?

-Section 2.1 You may be able to end your membership because you have Medicare and Medicaid ------------- ---
+Section 2.1 You may be able to end your membership because you have Medicare and Medicaid

 Most people with Medicare can end their membership only during certain times of the year.
-Because you have Medicaid, you may be able to end your membership in our plan or switch to a different plan one time during each of the following Special Enrollment Periods.
+Because you have Medicaid, you may be able to end your membership in our plan or switch to a different plan one time during each of the following Special Enrollment Periods:

 - January to March

 - April to June

-- July to September
+- · July to September